chaochaowong/sasquatch-nf-config/README.md

-This repos contains the Nextflow config files specifically for the SCRI sasquatch HPC computatin environment.
+This repos contains the Nextflow config files specifically for the SCRI sasquatch HPC computing environment.
 - `sasquatch.config`: custom config file for the sasquatch HPC
 - `atacseq_nextflow.config`: custom config file specific for running `nf-core/atacseq`
 - `atatseq_test.config`: only for tesing `nf-core/atacseq`